Kentik Proxy Agent

 To avoid including public IP addresses from the Internet in the IP-to-hostname resolution, the designation of an alternate DNS server involves specifying to kproxy which IPs should be considered as "internal."
 The following command line arguments are used:

 • -dns (optional): The IP address and the port of the local DNS that will be used for IP-to-hostname resolution.
-If an internal flag is included in the argument then the RFC1918 IP space and other common private ranges will be included in the IP addresses on which kproxy will perform IP-to-hostname resolution:
+The -dns command line parameter supports only one server.
+If an internal flag is included in the argument, kproxy will include the RFC1918 IP space and other common private ranges in the IP addresses on which it performs IP-to-hostname resolution:

 - With flag: internal:ip-address:port